 Technical scope; key performance parameters

 The HFT project scope compromises designing, building and assembling the 3 sub-detector systems that constitutes the system.
-The technical scope is defined in Table 3.1: Essential parameters for HFT instrument to achieve Critical Decision (CD-4).
+The technical scope is defined in Table 3.1: Essential parameters for HFT instrument to achieve Critical Decision (CD-4) and in Section 3.4: Deliverable for CD-4.
 Although the high-level key performance parameters (KPP) cannot be directly measured without beam, the capability to achieve these parameters can be demonstrated (at CD-4) by demonstration that the low-level KPP has been achieved.
 These can be demonstrated (without beam) by building to design specifications, survey measurements, and bench tests.
-Appendix provides further details on the KPP.
+Appendix A provides further details on the KPP.

 High-level key performance parameters: instrument must be capable of